Nick Senzel Player Props: Reds vs. Brewers

-On Sunday, Nick Senzel (on the back of going 1-for-5) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
-First pitch is at 1:40 PM ET.
+The Cincinnati Reds, including Nick Senzel (.324 slugging percentage in past 10 games, including no home run), take on starting pitcher Julio Teheran and the Milwaukee Brewers at Great American Ball Park, Monday at 7:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Brewers.
+He had a one-hit performance in his previous game (1-for-3) against the Brewers.

 Nick Senzel Game Info & Props vs. the Brewers